microsoft/pai/README.md

 [简体中文](README_zh_CN.md)

+To be updated --> **OpenPAI [v1.0.0](./RELEASE_NOTE.md#july-2019-version-0140) has been released!**

+With the new formal v1.0.0 release, OpenPAI had

 OpenPAI is an open source extensible platform that provides complete AI model training and resource management capabilities for on-premise, cloud and hybrid environment in various scale.

-To be updated --> **OpenPAI [v1.0.0](./RELEASE_NOTE.md#july-2019-version-0140) has been released!**

 <br/>
  <table>